 The Czech Republic had been planning to move to a televised national final in 2020 but in they stuck with the online format in the end – and the televised final will wait yet at least another year, as the winning artist has been given the chance to represent Czech Republic in 2021.
 Benny Cristo has been working on songs, and an internal jury selected the entry from a choice of three he submitted.
 The song, “Omaga”, was released on 16 February.

-Denmark has had one of the longest running national finals, and they are proceeding with a national final once again and seems unlikely that 2020’s winning artists will be entering for 2021.
-The final of Dansk Melodi Grand Prix will take place on 6 March.
+Denmark has had one of the longest running national finals, and they are proceeding with a national final once again.
+2020’s winning artists entered a song but were not given a place in the final (to much criticism of the broadcaster).
+The final of Dansk Melodi Grand Prix took place on 6 March.

-The well-established national final, Eesti Laul, returns for 2021 and will include last year’s winner, Uku Suvisite, who was given a pass to the semi-finals (but nothing further).
-He is one of several previous Eurovision entrants who are in the line up: Ivo Linna (1996), Koit Toome (1998 & 2017), Tanja (2014) and Juri Pootsman (2016).
-The semi-finals will take place on 18 and 20 February with the final on 6 March.
-The artists’ songs were released in early December and can be listened to on the Eesti Laul website.
+The well-established national final, Eesti Laul, returns for 2021 and included last year’s winner, Uku Suviste, who was given a pass to the semi-finals (but nothing further).
+He was one of several previous Eurovision entrants who are in the line up: Ivo Linna (1996), Koit Toome (1998 & 2017), Tanja (2014) and Juri Pootsman (2016).
+The semi-finals took place on 18 and 20 February and the final on 6 March.
+Uku Suviste won once again.

 Like most of the Scandinavian and Baltic countries, Finland did not give Aksel, 2020’s national final winner, a pass to the contest in 2021 and held a national final once again.
 Aksel was not expected to enter this year but his surprise participation in 2021’s selection was announced along with 6 other artists.
 Uuden Musiikin Kilpailun 2021 took place on 20 February.